spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 ## Prerequisites

 * An active Azure cloud account.
-Note down the following information for the cloud account:
+You will need to be aware of the values for the following items:
   * Tenant ID
   * Subscription ID

 * An Azure storage account in the Azure account.
-Refer to the [Azure documentations](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) to learn how to create an Azure storage account.
-Note down the following information for the Azure storage account.
+You will need to be aware of the values for the following Azure storage items:
   * Resource group name
   * Storage account name
   * Stock-Keeping Unit (SKU)

+Refer to the [Create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) guide to learn how to create an Azure storage account

 * A container in the Azure Storage account.
+Refer to the [Manage blob containers using the Azure portal](https://learn.microsoft.com/en-us/azure/storage/blobs/blob-containers-portal) guide to learn how to create an Azure storage container.

-* A service principal with sufficient permissions to perform the required read and write operations on the container.
-Note down the following information for the cloud account:
+* An Azure service principal with sufficient permissions to perform the required read and write operations on the container.
+You will need the values of the following items:
   * Client ID
   * Client Secret

+Check out the [Work with Azure service principal using the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#what-is-an-azure-service-principal) guide to learn more about Azure service principals.

 <br />